abdur-rafi/wQFM-TREE/README.md

 - Java (required to run the main wQFM=TREE application).
 - Linux O.S. required to generate consensus tree using paup and run bash scripts.
+- Python required to remove branch information from gene trees.
 - (Only to run on resolved gene trees) Python, DendroPy are required to generate resolved gene trees.

 ## Input and output formats